La Espada & la Pared: Composition

 The album contains thirteen tracks, the first eleven being original songs and the last two being covers, these tracks range from blues rock songs like "Hojas de Té" and "Tírate", ballads such as "Me Rompió el Corazón" and "Moizefala", the rockabilly "La Espada & la Pared", the funkier "Partir de Cero" and the instrumental "V & V", among others.
 The eleventh track "La Espada" is a shorter version of the title track and serves as a division between the original songs and the covers, these covers were "Tu Cariño Se Me Va", a 1965 song by Chilean singer Buddy Richard, who also appears in the version from the album, and "All Tomorrow's Parties", a 1966 song by American rock band The Velvet Underground and written by Lou Reed, the band has previously participated in a play inspired by Andy Warhol where the band, while they were still a trio prior to the inclusion of Ángel Parra into the band, portrayed The Velvet Underground.

 Themes of life, death and tragedy run through the album with significantly more poetic lyrics by Henríquez, "Déjate Caer" opens with the lines "Déjate caer, déjate caer, la tierra está al revés, la sangre es amarilla, déjate caer" ("Let yourself fall, let yourself fall, the ground is upside down, the blood is yellow, let yourself fall") while the chorus for "Tírate" says "Y si me dices que te vas, que no lo quieres intentar, entonces abre la ventana, y tírate" ("And if you tell me that you are leaving, and that you don't want to try, open the window then and throw yourself"), both songs making potential references to death and even suicide.
-The song "Moizefala", originally written for the short film Moizéfala, la desdichada directed by Germán Bobe and later included to the album, tells the story of the lead character of the short film, Moizefala (played by Moisés Ammache), a renowned transexual during the dictatorship of Chile who was constantly reviled by her cousin Humedad and fought against her for the love of rock musician Darioleto Benítez (played by Henríquez himself).
+The song "Moizefala", originally written for the short film Moizéfala, la desdichada directed by Germán Bobe and later included to the album, tells the story of the lead character of the short film, Moizefala (played by Moisés Ammache), a renowned transsexual during the dictatorship of Chile who was constantly reviled by her cousin Humedad and fought against her for the love of rock musician Darioleto Benítez (played by Henríquez himself).